 A vinyl pool liner tear usually results from a sharp object hitting the liner.
 Pool toys should be the inflatable variety for this type of pool.
 You shouldn’t use hard metal, or plastic floating material in vinyl lined pools.

 It’s possible to repair a small pool liner tear with a patch kit.
 It’s also possible to restretch the liner if the bead pulls away from the frame or deck.
 Large tears will result in significant leaks.
 It may mean the liner needs replacement in this case.

 It’s possible to repair seams if you can find the separation immediately.
 A seam that has come apart may be an indication that a new vinyl liner is necessary.

 Many companies that install vinyl liners have new vinyl that can replace the older liners.
 You will need to drain the pool.
 It’s also possible to repair the underlying material or frame.

 A leak from a pool liner tear will tell you about the condition of the vinyl.
 If the patch on a tear does not hold, it is time for a new liner.
 Liners in above ground vinyl pools are less expensive to replace than the in-ground variety.

-Aquaman Leak Detection serves Brevard County and 10 neighboring counties in Central Florida.
+Aquaman Leak Detection serves Brevard County and all of Florida.
 We repair vinyl pool tears to prolong the life of your pool and prevent water loss.
 We will locate and repair the damaged area immediately.
 Give us a call if you suspect a vinyl liner tear or any other pool leak.